chadsansing/cineris-campaign/world-building.md

 One faction of dwarves allied themselves with the elves to plot an eventual overthrow of the human settlements.

 Another retreated to the arid wastelands and established coast cities.
-The darves onc sent mining parties and propsectors to bring heavy metals and othe rgems back west, but now they occupy these coastal cities and more permanent mines in the mountains near the riverheads so they can send materials downriver by barge.
+The darves once sent mining parties and propsectors to bring heavy metals and other gems back west, but now they occupy these coastal cities and more permanent mines in the mountains near the riverheads so they can send materials downriver by barge.

 ## Trade

-The humans monopolize shard crystal harvesting and most food production, though the elves and woodland warves can svavenge and range for sustenance.
+The humans monopolize shard crystal harvesting and most food production, though the elves and woodland dwarves can scavenge and range for sustenance.

-They elves and woodland dwards control Soma production and woodcrafts.
-However, they destroy part of their forst every time a tree is sacrificed to grow a gigaphid for industrial or military use or to incubate a gigaphid Soma producer.
+They elves and woodland dwarves control Soma production and woodcrafts.
+However, they destroy part of their forrest every time a tree is sacrificed to grow a gigaphid for industrial or military use or to incubate a gigaphid Soma producer.
 They can extract value from the forest for a long time, but not forever.

 The wasteland dwarves control prescious gem and metal mining.
-They cannot live without food from the humans, but the humans can't maintain their military strength without metals from th dwarves.
+They cannot live without food from the humans, but the humans can't maintain their military strength without metals from the dwarves.

 - Humans send crystals and food to the dwarves and elves.
 - Elves send soma and woodcraft to the dwarves and humans.